 Java is a programming language released in 1995 by Sun Microsystems.
 Yet, it's also a computing platform that helps develop and run programs.
-Java versions 17 and 19 are free for personal, and development uses.
+Java versions 17 and 19 are free for personal and development uses, and there are several kits and tools.
 There are also paid subscriptions available if you want to receive extra support.
-You can find some kits and tools on this page.
 Now, let's take a closer look at the two sides of Java.

 As a programming language, Java works on the Work Once, Run Everywhere (WORA) theory.
 Moreover, it applies to both the front and back end.
 Also, it’s a compiled, general-purpose, class-based, and object-oriented language.
 Java is easy to use, robust, secure, platform-independent, multithreaded, and portable.
 That was a lot of adjectives, so let’s go over what some of these things mean: